 Ripon is a member of the prestigious Associated Colleges of the Midwest (ACM), which includes: Beloit College, Carleton College, Coe College, Colorado College, Cornell College, Grinnell College, Lake Forest College, Lawrence University, Luther College, Macalester College, Monmouth College, Knox College and St. Olaf College.

 Ripon competes athletically as part of the Midwest Conference and boasts 21 NCAA Division III varsity teams: baseball (M), basketball (M+W), cycling (M+W), cross country (M+W), dance (W), football (M), softball (W), soccer (M+W), swimming and diving (M+W), tennis (M+W), indoor and outdoor track and field (M+W), volleyball (W).
 Approximately 37 percent of enrolled students participate in varsity athletics at Ripon.
 The Ripon College football program first took the field against Lawrence University in 1893 (Ripon won 24-6) to begin what is believed to be the oldest football rivalry in the state of Wisconsin.

 In 2016, Ripon enrolled 794 undergraduates.
-Our freshman retention rate is 85 percent.
+Our freshman-to-sophomore retention rate is 81 percent.